CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals: Methods and materials

 The network has been trained for 10 epochs on $10^7$ simulated events, with gammas uniformly distributed in the transverse plane.
 The result is shown in fig.~\ref{fig:cnn_result}, where the difference between the true interaction vertex and the CNN apparent vertex is plotted.
 The data can be well described by two Gaussians, with an effective resolution of approximately $2\sqrt{2\ln2}\times1.5 \approx 3.5$~mm {\em in all three coordinates}.

 The slightly larger error in the determination of the transverse coordinates, compared with pixelated PET scanners, is compensated by a much smaller error on the d.o.i.
-Notice, also, that the resolution in the case of a monolithic crystal stays roughly constant with the transaxial angle, since the determination of the iV is not affected by parallax (see sec.~\ref{sec:spatial_res}).
-For the spatial resolution and image reconstruction studies described in the following sections, the position of the first interaction of the gamma within the crystal is smeared with the Gaussian distributions of fig.~\ref{fig:cnn_result}.
+Notice, also, that the resolution in the case of a monolithic crystal stays roughly constant with the transaxial angle, since the determination of the iV is not affected by parallax (see section~\ref{sec:spatial_res}).